-Vehicle detection shall comply with the material requirements and installation methods outlined in Sections 632 and 732 of the current version of the City of Columbus Construction and Material Specifications and current revision of Supplemental Specification 1100.
+Vehicle detection shall comply with the material requirements and installation methods outlined in Sections 632 and 732 of the current version of the City of Columbus Construction and Material Specifications.

 Materials shall also be in accordance with the City of Columbus Qualified Products List.